MicrosoftDocs/cpp-docs/docs/mfc/reference/cpagesetupdialog-class.md

 ```

 ### Return Value
  The [DEVMODE](http://msdn.microsoft.com/library/windows/desktop/dd183565) data structure, which contains information about the device initialization and environment of a print driver.
-You must unlock the memory taken by this structure with the Windows [GlobalUnlock](http://msdn.microsoft.com/library/windows/desktop/aa366595) function, which is described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+You must unlock the memory taken by this structure with the Windows [GlobalUnlock](http://msdn.microsoft.com/library/windows/desktop/aa366595) function, which is described in the Windows SDK.

 ##  <a name="getdrivername"></a>  CPageSetupDialog::GetDriverName
  Call this function after calling [DoModal](../../mfc/reference/cprintdialog-class.md#domodal) to retrieve the name of the system-defined printer device driver.